diogoaurelio/schedoscopeWiki/Building-and-Deploying-Metascope.md

 ## 1. Build Metascope

 Build Metascope via Maven with `mvn install -DXX:MaxPermSize=512m`.
 Check the target directory, which will now contain our deployment folder named metascope.

-This folder includes all dependencies (metascope/lib/*), the metascope application (metascope/metascope.jar) and a start script (metascope/start-metascope.sh), which results in the following directory structure:
+The build results in the following directory structure:

     ${baseDir}
     |